0xHasanM/regexplore/README.md

 - `mru`: Lists the most recently used files and applications (to-do)
 - `uninstall`: Lists the programs that have been uninstalled on the system (to-do)
 - `network`: Lists the network information and connections on the system (to-do)
-- `all`: export all information in csv files to be feed to splunk, or TimeLineExplorer (to-do)
+- `run_all`: export all information in csv files to be feed to splunk, or TimeLineExplorer (to-do)
 - `gui`: gui to go through the output of commands (to-do)
 ## Contributing